 Disclosure: This article contains affiliate links.
 This means that if you click a link and purchase something I’ve recommended I may earn a small commission.
 This does not affect the price you pay but helps me to run this site.
 You can read my full affiliate disclosure here.

 How to Identify Sustainable Accommodation That Has a Positive Impact on the Environment & Society

-A way to identify eco-friendly accommodation is to check they’ve already started to take initiatives to address sustainability issues; for example, look for information such as “our hotel has halved its dependency on natural gas by installing solar panels for heating 100% of the hot water used in 2020”.
+A way to identify eco-friendly accommodation is to check they’ve already started to take initiatives to address sustainability issues; for example, look for information such as “our hotel has halved its dependency on natural gas by installing solar panels for heating 100% of the hot water used”.

 Here is a list of the things to be aware of to make an informed decision when you are deciding where to stay: